Recently, one of our readers asked what they could do to fix the DNS_PROBE-FINISHED_NXDOMAIN problem.

 Here’s how to flush your DNS cache.

-Note: These instructions are for Windows 10.
-For macOS instructions, check out our guide on clearing your DNS cache.
+Note: These instructions are for Windows 10 and up.
+For macOS instructions, check out our guide on clearing your DNS cache for different operating systems.

-First, search for the Command Prompt app.
+First, search for the Command Prompt app from the Start menu.
 Go ahead and open it up.

-Tip: If you’re not logged in as an administrator, use the ‘Run as administrator’ option.
+Tip: If you are not logged in as an administrator, then use the ‘Run as administrator’ option.

 Now, try accessing the website again.
-If the error message DNS_PROBE_FINISHED_NXDOMAIN still appears, try the next solution.
+If the error code DNS_PROBE_FINISHED_NXDOMAIN still appears, try the next solution.

 Release and Renew Your IP Address